olahasan/HTML_CSS_JS_API_frontend-mentor_junior_Advice-generator-app/README.md

 # HTML_CSS_JS_API_frontend-mentor_junior_Advice-generator-app

-this is an API learning project ,trying to prictice API "GET" method like to (get a random advice with it's id ) , it contains html,css,Bootstrap5 and Js file.
+this is an API learning project ,trying to prictice API "GET" method like to (get a random advice with it's id ) , it contains html,css,Bootstrap and Js file.

 ## Table of contents